The 2175 {\AA} dust feature in star-forming galaxies at $1.3\le z\le 1.8$: the dependence on stellar mass and specific star formation rate: Reanalysis with the UV IR-based SFRs

 In our main analysis, we used total SFRs that were estimated from the UV luminosity with appropriate correction for dust absorption (see Section \ref{sec:M_and_SFR}).
-However, for a non-negligible fraction of the galaxies, the dust correction becomes quite large (attenuation at rest-frame 1600~{\AA}, $A_{1600} \gtrsim 2.5$) and thus the dust-corrected UV luminosity may be uncertain.
-Another concern is that the rest-frame UV emission does not trace highly dust-obscured star formation \citep{2017ApJ...838L..18P} and thus dusty starburst galaxies could be included in our sample as normal star-forming galaxies.
-Therefore we here re-estimate total SFRs of our sample galaxies by incorporating the rest-frame far-IR-to-millimeter photometry and present the results from reanalysis using the new SFR estimates.
+However, for a nonnegligible fraction of the galaxies, the dust correction becomes quite large (attenuation at rest frame 1600~{\AA}, $A_{1600} \gtrsim 2.5$); thus, the dust-corrected UV luminosity may be uncertain.
+Another concern is that the rest-frame UV emission does not trace highly dust-obscured star formation \citep{2017ApJ...838L..18P}; thus, dusty starburst galaxies could be included in our sample as normal star-forming galaxies.
+Therefore, here we reestimate the total SFRs of our sample galaxies by incorporating the rest-frame far-IR--to--millimeter photometry and present the results from reanalysis using the new SFR estimates.

-\subsection{SFR from IR luminosity}
+\subsection{SFR from IR Luminosity}